-In order to understand what is going on, the users may change the Original Image, DCT Coefficients, Selection Filter and Quantization Step matrices.
+To understand the DCT way of working, the users may change the Original Image, DCT Coefficients, Selection Filter and Quantization Step matrices.
 To do that, the user must press twice of the mouse left button which opens another working window with the values of the matrix to be changed.
 The changes may be made in the following way: